f5businessdevelopment/bigipworkshop/docs/ex4.md

 Configures the BIG-IP provider with the necessary connection details such as address, username, and password.

 ### Resource Definitions
+__Note__: You don't need to create this configuration, this is just for reference, file `main.tf` already has that.
 ```
 resource "bigip_ltm_monitor" "vs_tc1" {
   name     = "/Common/test_monitor_vs_tc1"